 Gindele was raised in the Northwest Side of the city, attending Schurz High School.
 There she competed in various intramural sports, notably basketball.
 Peculiarly Schurz was in violation of Chicago Public High School League that limited girls competition to intramural sports and play days, as the school sponsored a basketball team that played outside competition.
 There were no other schools to play, except Catholic schools, so Schurz played amateur teams—notably First National Bank, Central Trust Bank, and Olivet Institute—scheduling teams that played the line game, which in Chicago were educational institutions and the banker league teams.
 Gindele was the captain of the team.
 Gindele graduated in February 1929, and on the page of the school’s paired “notables,” male and female, she was listed as the “most athletic” female at Schurz.2

-In July of 1931, a year and a half out of high school, Nan Gindele entered the massive Chicago American/Central AAU meet in an event called the baseball throw.
-She was unaffiliated with any park district or club, and was a complete unknown.
-The unattached tosser before 10,000 fans in Soldier Field threw the baseball 245 feet, 1 inch, to set a new Central AAU record, breaking the one set by IWAC’s Catherine Rutherford in 1929.
+Finally, in July of 1931, a year and a half out of high school, Gindele entered the massive Chicago American/Central AAU meet in the baseball throw.
+She was listed as unaffiliated with any park district or club, and was essentially unknown.
+The unattached tosser before 10,000 fans in Soldier Field surprised the field by throwing the baseball 245 feet, 1 inch, to set a new Central AAU record, breaking the one set by IWAC’s Catherine Rutherford in 1929.
 She beat the old record by nine feet, which impressed all track and field observers at the meet.
 Gindele was undoubtedly playing softball at this time, but the game was barely reported then so there is no information on her in the newspapers.
-The IWAC, ever alert to recruiting the best athletes, immediately added her to their track and field team.3
+The IWAC, ever alert to recruiting the best athletes, immediately added her to their track and field team.4

 1. Fifteenth of the United States, 1930 Population Schedule, Bureau of the Census, Illinois, Cook County, Chicago, Ward 24, Illinois, Enumeration District 16-2794, Sheet 2A and Sheet 1B (Washington, DC: National Archives and Records Administration, 2002).